CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <!-- *One of my command-line tools was even featured in BlackArch linux operating system and remains a part of their tool list to this day.* -->

-- `Artistic:` My latest hobby, and preferred way to relax, is to play music on my piano.
+- `Artistic (Present):` My latest hobby, and preferred way to relax, is to play music on my piano.
 I've recently purchased a Yamaha P-125 88-key portable digital piano to replace the cheap keyboard I was previously using.
 Eventually, when I become sufficiently advanced years down the road, I'll likely upgrade to something like a [Nord Stage 3](https://www.sweetwater.com/insync/best-88-key-digital-pianos/).
 I am currently writing & illustrating a book with what little spare time I have left.

 - `Financial`